freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/08-data-analysis-with-python/data-analysis-with-python-course/numpy-introduction-a.md

 # --description--

-*動画で説明しているように、notebooks.ai を使用する代わりに Google Colab を使用することができます。*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

-その他のリソース:
+More resources:

--  <a href="https://github.com/ine-rmotr-curriculum/freecodecamp-intro-to-numpy" target="_blank" rel="noopener noreferrer nofollow">GitHub のノート</a>
+-  <a href="https://github.com/ine-rmotr-curriculum/freecodecamp-intro-to-numpy" target="_blank" rel="noopener noreferrer nofollow">Notebooks on GitHub</a>
--  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">Google Colab を使用して GitHub からノートを開く方法</a>
+-  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">How to open Notebooks from GitHub using Google Colab.</a>

 # --questions--

 ## --text--

-なぜ Numpy は重要でありながら人気のない Python ライブラリなのでしょうか？
+Why is Numpy an important, but unpopular Python library?

 ## --answers--

-Numpy で直接作業する機会があまりないから。
+Often you won't work directly with Numpy.

 ---

-非常に遅いから。
+It is extremely slow.

 ---

-Numpy で作業することは難しいから。
+Working with Numpy is difficult.

 ## --video-solution--